 The first prime minister of an independent India, Jawarhal Lal Nehru used to go in and out of prison.
 The first prime minister of Muslim Pakistan, Muhammad Jinnah, used to buy his suits from Saville Row, London.
 He used to eat pork, drink whiskey and was accused of being more English (colonial) than the English bourgeois.
 He was in all likelihood an atheist, each to his own – I mean that sincerely, but yet he was telling Indian Muslims that they were a separate nation to Hindus!
 He never spent a day in prison for his ideological convictions.
 Jinnah is worshipped in Pakistan oddly by Muslim Supremacists, who think he’s some holy person; the Taliban absolutely loath him.
 On the other hand, Nehru is positively disliked by Hindu Nationalists.
 Gandhi who inspired the likes of Martin Luther King, was assassinated by a Hindu Nationalist.

 History has a knack of throwing up funny inconsistencies.
 For instance, Rajip Tayyip Erdogan has always had a problem with Turkey’s anti-democratic military, the secular Kemalists.
 He too was incarcerated for a time.
 Members of Erdogan’s circle have a genuine commitment to the Muslim beliefs they espouse, rightly or wrongly.
 Erdogan is a devoutly religious man who has strong religious convictions; convictions should be respected irrespective of the corresponding beliefs.
 Sincerity demands that people speak their truth honestly.
-I have profound respect for Erdogan, and his party has been credited with taking millions of rural people, Turks and Kurds, out of poverty.
+I have profound respect for Erdogan because he speaks his mind and walks the walk.
+His party has been credited with taking millions of rural people, Turks and Kurds, out of poverty.
 I don’t necessarily agree with his increasingly authoritarian style of governance though.

 Now he’s in power, he doesn’t seem to have qualms with Pakistan’s Military Complex that has overthrown democracy and owns an entire State to exploit.
 So, was there any difference between Turkey’s secular military that imprisoned Erdogan and Pakistan’s Islamic military that is courting Turkey?